Articles of Incorporation

 - JPEG, or online portfolio website, Facebook, up to 20 JPEGS, labeled with your name, the dimension of the work, and medium.

-Phantom Gallery Chicago Network produces 5-7 exhibits that are promoted, curated, and staffed by resident artists.
+Phantom Gallery Chicago Network produces 5-7 exhibits promoted, curated, and staffed by resident artists.
 Exhibitions are funded through donations, entry fees, and sometimes grants.

 While this is not mandated by the conditions in this AIR application, firmly that each resident artist has a responsibility to be involved and committed to the operations of the Phantom Gallery Chicago Network.
 Your involvement will directly enhance your artistic opportunities at Phantom Gallery Chicago Network.

 Complete the application and submit a portfolio of recent work, artistic resume, jpeg, recent reviews, letters of recommendation, and website URL.